abhx7/Crypto-Trading-Platform-using-C--/README.md

 ---

-### Course Structure (Yet to be done)
-This repository is organized into directories for each course:
-- `Course_1_Introduction`: Beginner-level concepts, menu systems, and initial trading platform code.
-- `Course_2_Classes_and_Data`: Class design, data encapsulation, and memory management.
-- `Course_3_Functions`: Advanced function implementations like templates and operator overloading.
-- `Course_4_Objects`: Inheritance, polymorphism, and modular programming examples.
-- `Course_5_Final_Project`: The complete cryptocurrency trading platform code.

----

 ## Learning Outcomes
 By completing this specialization, you will:
 1. Understand the core principles of C++ programming and object-oriented design.